Bwc9876/manhunt-app/README.md

 As you go, please run these `just` commands every-so-often and before you commit:

 - `just fmt`: Formats all files in the repo
-- `just check-backend`: Check (and fix) potential issues on the backend (only need to run if you edited the backend)
+- `just check-rust`: Check (and fix) potential issues with Rust code (only need to run if you edited the backend or signaling)
 - `just check-frontend`: Check for potential issues on the frontend (only need to run if you edited the frontend)
 - `just check-signaling`: Same thing as backend but for the singaling server